airportyh/describe/README.md

 These options apply to all test cases within this spec, but may be overriden in individual test cases.

 - async: (true or false), whether the test cases in this spec should be run async by default.
 - asyncTimeout: (number in milliseconds), applicable only for async tests, the max time to wait for a test to complete.
 If it does not complete within the specified time, it will fail with the "Timed out" error message.
 The default value is 1000, or 1 second.
+If you provide this option, describe assumes *async* to be true.

 Spec Object methods
 -------------------